CPanocc/DataAnalyticsGitLesson/README.md

 # DataAnalyticsGitLesson
-Repository for the quick git lesson.
+This is the repository for the git lesson given at Mines.